mahakporwal02/mahakporwal02.github.io/content/jobs/Apple/index.md

 ---

 - Women Representative of Computer Society of India
-- Conducted various sessions and events for students of Narsee Monjee Institute of Management Studies
+- Conducted various sessions and events for students of Narsee Monjee Institute of Management Studies.
 - Educated students towards the advancement of the theory and practice of computer science and IT.